challenge3697/jira-reopened-ticket/README.md

 # jira-reopened-ticket
-Export Jira tickets that has been tagged as reopened in the current date
+Export Jira tickets that have been tagged as reopened on the current date